ESGF/esgf-test-suite/README.md

 * This test suite can run with another browser than Firefox, provided a browser driver that will replace Geckodriver and modify your configuration file.
 * Git ignores the geckodriver.log, my\_config\*.ini files and nosetests\*.html files.
 * Do not use double quotes when specifying the nose attributes.
 Always use simple quotes.
+* Esgf-test-suite/geckodriver/selenium don't work with version of Firefox less than 58.
+* Don't make the Firefox window loose its focus when is_enable is set to True.

 DISCLAIMER - the scripts in this repo are provided as is - use at your own risk - they have been tested only on a single system and may require modification to work correctly on other systems.